PowerCodersOrg/powercoders.org/site/content/faq/_index.md

           us.](mailto:info@powercoders.org)
       - header: Why offer an internship for Powercoders?
         text: >-
-          An internship for Powercoders is, on the one hand, is a way to offer an  talented people from a refugee background the opportunity to access a doorway into the IT labour market of Switzerland.
-On the other hand, it is the unique chance for companies to get access to raw talent, get in touch with a person from a refugee background, and have a strong impact on his or her unusual life story.
+          An internship for Powercoders is a way to offer talented people from a refugee background the opportunity to access a doorway into the IT labour market of Switzerland.
+It is the unique chance for companies to get access to raw talent, get in touch with a person from a refugee background, and have a strong impact on his or her unusual life story.
           Almost every company who offered an internship has told us that it was a very enriching experience for all their employees.
       - header: How long should an internship last?
         text: >-
           The average duration of an internship is 6 - 12 months.
 However you